 I’m definitely no medical doctor, so please take the preceding conditions only as my own personal observations from using this strain and having experience with a multitude of different cannabis strains.
 Everybody is different, and every body reacts differently to various medications.

-Overall, I would best describe Jilly Bean as an “outstanding” sativa strain from GrowHealthy.
+Overall, I would best describe Galactic Candy as an “excellent” sativa strain from GrowHealthy.

 A combination of good genetics, a good grow with apparent love & care for the plant, and a good cure all come together to make for an exceptional batch of medicinal cannabis.
 This is a strain I will definitely get again in the future.
 Patients looking for well-rounded sativa effects, good genetics, or any combination of the two should try this strain at least once, in my opinion.
 It’s in my top 10 sativa strains for sure!